 While prevention efforts tend to focus on minimizing environmental hazards and improving mobility, another important contributing factor is often overlooked: prescription and over-the-counter medications.
 Of the 20 medications that are most frequently prescribed to older adults, researchers from the Karolinska Institutet (KI) medical university in Stockholm, Sweden, have found that over half of these may increase fall injury risk.

-Jette Moller, study author and lecturer with the Department of Public Health Sciences at Karolinska, points out that a person’s age, sex and health condition(s) can all compound fall risk, though these factors are largely uncontrollable.
-On the other hand, proper medication management could be a simple way to improve an older adult’s chances of staying safely on their feet.
+Jette Möller, study author and associate professor at the Department of Global Public Health at KI, points out that a person’s age, sex and health conditions can all compound fall risk, though these factors are largely uncontrollable.
+On the other hand, responsible medication management could be a simple way of improving an older adult’s chances of staying safely on their feet.

-Drugs that affect the central nervous system—antidepressants, hypnotics and opioids—have long topped the list of pharmaceuticals that may increase fall risk, along with diuretics, constipation medications and NSAIDs.
-The Karolinska study, which tracked the medical records of more than 64,000 Swedes who’d been hospitalized because of a fall, uncovered surprising new links between fall injuries and vitamin B12, calcium, antithrombotics, and GERD and peptic ulcer drugs.
+Drugs that affect the central nervous system, such as antidepressants, hypnotics and opioids, have long topped the list of pharmaceuticals that may increase fall risk.
+Diuretics, constipation medications and non-steroidal anti-inflammatory drugs (NSAIDs) have also become notorious for the potential to make patients unsteady on their feet.
+But by tracking the medical records of more than 64,000 Swedes who’d been hospitalized due to a fall, researchers at KI uncovered surprising new links between fall injuries, medications and even dietary supplements.

 - Constipation drugs

 - Analgesics and antipyretics

 Of course, any medication that causes side effects like drowsiness, dizziness, vision problems, gait disturbance (ataxia), hypotension (low blood pressure), increased bleeding risk or worsening osteoporosis could potentially increase one’s chances of taking a tumble.